 Purchasing a conservation easement costs, on average, 30-70% less than purchasing the same property outright.
 With that investment, the public derives many of the same benefits as ownership, for a fraction of the price.
 When a public agency purchases a property outright, that property is removed from the tax rolls, but when a conservation easement is purchased from a private landowner, the property remains on the tax rolls.
 Through the acquisition of an easement, public benefits such as clean air, clean water, natural beauty, and others are protected.
-However, the public receives these benefits for a fraction of the price as opposed to purchasing the land - an easement protects the benefits, while leaving the cost of managing the land to the landowner.
-As a result, it is typically much less expensive to monitor and enforce the terms of an easement than the cost to properly maintain a property.
+The benefits cost less than purchasing the fee interest in the land outright.
+An easement protects the benefits, while leaving the cost of managing the land to the landowner.
+As a result, it is typically much less expensive to monitor and enforce the terms of an easement than the cost to maintain a property.